MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/supported_guest_os.md

 ms.ContentId: 7561B149-A147-4F71-9840-6AE149B9DED5
 title: Supported Windows Guest Operating Systems

 # Supported Windows guest operating systems

-Hyper-V provides support for many combination of Hyper-V hosts and guest operating systems.
+This article lists the Windows operating systems supported as guests in Windows Client Hyper-V, as well provides information about integration services.

 ## What does support mean?
 Support means Microsoft has tested these host/guest combinations.
 Issues with these setups may recieve attention from Customer Support Services.